CDKN reacts to COP27 outcomes

 CDKN's CEO, Dr Shehnaaz Moosa, reacts to the outcomes of COP27, which concluded on 20 November in Sharm El-Sheikh, Egypt.
 Dr Moosa said:

-We are happy to see that COP27 has directed the creation of new dedicated funding arrangements for loss and damage, to help those deeply climate-affected countries that are already suffering damages to recover, and to do so more resiliently.
+We are happy to see that COP27 has directed the creation of new funding arrangements for loss and damage, to help those deeply climate-affected countries that are already suffering damages to recover, and to do so more resiliently.
 This important move acknowledges the extent of current losses and damages, and once operational and capitalised, the fund could give such countries a greater chance of progress toward sustainable development.
 It is important this capitalisation occurs as soon as the fund is established.

 Meanwhile, it is imperative for mitigation and adaptation actions to accelerate, backed by inclusive processes and sufficient finance.